XPH0816/Creating-function-image-tools/README.md

 Developer : XPH0904

 ## Project
-This Project is free to use and edit for library
+This Project is free to use and edit for everyone
 This Project contains the functions below :

 | Functions | Description  |